AmanDbz1101/Anime-Manga-Recommendation-System/README.md

 # Anime-Manga-Recommendation-System
-This is the python based project of recommendation system which is based on content-based filtering.
+This is the python based project on recommendation system which is based on content-based filtering.
 It uses streamlit library and it is also deployed using streamlit.

 ## 1.Clone the repository